Ascendings/godaddy-ddns/README.md

 I started to build this program over the summer, and then I got hit with a few projects that took priority, and then school started to take over as well.
 This will be completed ASAP, I promise that.
 A full version will come along with an updated README and everything, just be patient.

-As of version 0.5.0 - from what I can test it works, however, it appears the pygodaddy library is broken (right now it's 10/6/2015 and I may be just doing something wrong) and I am unable to test past authenticating with GoDaddy.
+As of version 0.7.0 - from what I can test it works.
+However, it appears the pygodaddy library - at least the version in the pip repos - is broken (right now it's 11/17/2015 and I may be just doing something wrong) because of the new GoDaddy website.
+There is a fix available, courtesy of claneys on GitHub.com, at: https://github.com/claneys/pygodaddy/commit/9bfd1ffc082872947442c97471934f90053bb123

 ###Credits